Connect with others who understand.

 Overview

-Aygestin is a prescription drug that was approved by the U.S. Food and Drug Administration (FDA) in 1973 to prevent pregnancy.
-Aygestin is also prescribed to treat symptoms of endometriosis.
-Aygestin may be referred to by its drug names, norethindrone and norethisterone, or alternate brand names Errin and Primolut N.
+Aygestin was a prescription drug that was approved by the U.S. Food and Drug Administration (FDA) in 1973 to prevent pregnancy.
+Aygestin was also prescribed to treat symptoms of endometriosis.
+Aygestin was referred to by its drug names, norethindrone and norethisterone.

-Aygestin is a contraceptive, or drug used to prevent pregnancy.
-Specifically, Aygestin is a progestin, a synthetic form of the hormone progesterone.
-Aygestin is believed to work by changing hormone levels and controlling the growth of the uterine lining.
+Aygestin was a contraceptive, or drug used to prevent pregnancy.
+Specifically, Aygestin was a progestin, a synthetic form of the hormone progesterone.
+Aygestin was believed to work by changing hormone levels and controlling the growth of the uterine lining.

 Side effects

-Serious side effects of Aygestin can include blood clots, heart attacks, strokes, high blood pressure, vision changes, and migraines.
-The risk of these serious side effects is increased in women who smoke or are over 35.
-Aygestin may cause birth defects if taken during pregnancy.
+Serious side effects of Aygestin included blood clots, heart attacks, strokes, high blood pressure, vision changes, and migraines.
+The risk of these serious side effects increased in women who smoke or are over 35.
+Aygestin sometimes caused birth defects if taken during pregnancy.
+Some people experienced worsened depression while taking Aygestin.

 For more details about this treatment, visit: